Table of Contents

 LendingClub charges a few other fees in certain situations.
 For example, there is a $15 charge for unsuccessful payments, like if your check bounces.

 If you don’t pay within the 15 day grace period, you’ll be charged a late payment fee of 5% of the overdue balance or $15, whichever is greater.
 Finally, if you decide to pay via check, you’ll be charged a $7 processing fee each time.

 LendingClub has been in the online lending business for over ten years and actually started off as a Facebook app.
 It actually helped pave the way for newer online lenders by registering with the SEC in 2008.
 Today, LendingClub is a public company offering car loans and mortgages in addition to personal loans.

 Is a Personal Loan from LendingClub Right for You?

 Before you pick LendingClub for your personal loan, do a quick check-in with yourself to make sure it’s right for you.
 Here are a few starting points to think about.

 What’s your credit history like?

 We know that the minimum credit score for Lending Tree is 600, but that’s far below the average borrower’s score of nearly 700.
-And with most borrowers having a credit report lasting 16 years, you’re going to need quite a bit of financial history in order to qualify.

 Of course, you could still get approved with below-average credit scores or a short credit history.
 But the interest range for LendingClub loans is quite broad, which means you could end up paying a lot of extra money to compensate for your less-than-stellar application.